The Three Ways You Build Organizational Capacity

 Free Stressed Elderly Woman Holding Her Head Stock Photo

 Managing moderate to fast growth can be a significant challenge for business owners.
-It’s common for revenues and profits to not align with the operational needs of the organization.
-Finding the right staffing level becomes a complex task, and few organizations are perfectly staffed at any given time in their business journey.
-To navigate these challenges, business owners need to make trade-offs, balance short and long-term goals, and be mindful of creating financial holes that could be difficult to fill.
+It’s common for revenues and profits not to align with the operational needs of the organization.
+Finding the right staffing level can be a complex task, and few organizations are perfectly staffed at any given point in their business journey.
+To navigate these challenges, business owners must make trade-offs, balance short-term and long-term goals, and be mindful of creating financial gaps that could be difficult to fill.
 While optimism is crucial in business leadership, a thoughtful and pragmatic approach is necessary when considering organizational and operational capacity.

 There are three primary ways to build organizational capacity: building it, renting it, or buying it.
 When you choose to build capacity, you take complete responsibility and ownership for creating that capacity in-house.
 This process involves several steps, starting with conducting a capacity skills gap assessment.
-Next, you evaluate the existing staff capabilities to identify any gaps that can be bridged through coaching or training.
+Next, you assess the current staff capabilities to pinpoint any gaps that coaching or training can fill.
 If there are skills or expertise that cannot be addressed internally, you may need to look outside the organization and hire a full-time or part-time solution.

-Renting capacity involves contracting with external contractors or third-party resources to purchase chunks of time and leverage their subject matter expertise or available bandwidth.
-This approach is typically suitable for skill requirements that cannot be fulfilled by in-house talent.
-By renting capacity, businesses can access specialized skills on a temporary basis.
+Renting capacity involves contracting with external contractors or third-party resources to purchase time slots and leverage their subject matter expertise or available bandwidth.
+Typically, this approach suits skill requirements that in-house talent cannot fulfill.
+By renting capacity, businesses can access specialized skills temporarily.

 In some cases, acquiring or merging with another entity may be advisable when a business lacks certain capacity strengths and infrastructure capabilities.
 Building these capacities from scratch would be time-consuming and expensive.
 Additionally, the capacity needs may require substantial focus and time, making a part-time or rented solution impractical.

 Companies usually opt to build in-house capabilities when they have the necessary time and resources.
-Building these capabilities internally is seen as critical to strategic focus, operational demands, and meeting client expectations.
+Building these capabilities internally is considered crucial for maintaining a strategic focus, meeting operational demands, and fulfilling client expectations.
 Whether it’s done internally or externally, the business model needs to be reshaped or expanded to accommodate current and future performance needs.
-There is a recognition that these skills must be available in-house consistently and may need further development in the future.
+There is recognition that these skills must be consistently available in-house and may require further development in the future.
 Staffing models and strategic business requirements play a crucial role in driving the investment in building in-house capabilities.

-Renting capacity is a strategic and tactical approach employed by many companies.
-For example, a business may need to reach a certain size before requiring full-time accounting, HR, or information technology skills in-house.
-Additionally, some skills may only be needed on an episodic basis, such as legal services.
+Renting capacity is a strategic and tactical approach employed by many companies to optimize their operations.
+For example, a business may not require full-time accounting, HR, or information technology skills in-house until it reaches a certain size.
+Additionally, specific skills, like legal services, may only be required occasionally.
 Many companies also rely on agencies to provide temporary staffing or as a mechanism for screening potential full-time employees, addressing short-term operational needs, and ensuring cultural and competence fit.

 Lastly, companies may choose to buy capacity when faced with rapid growth and increasing organizational complexity that cannot wait for long-term in-house solutions or be adequately addressed through partial rental solutions.
 In such cases, the current or short-term business demands exceed the operational delivery capacity, making it challenging to keep up with the workload and requiring skill sets that are not easily accessible or scalable through other means.